swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 It will only run the required stages thanks to DVC cache.

+However, you might have identified the following areas for improvement:

+- ❌ How can I ensure my changes helps to improve the model?
+- ❌ How can I ensure my model still can be run on someone's computer?

+In the next chapters, you will enhance the workflow for better efficiency and teamwork.

-You can safely continue to the next chapter.
+You can now safely continue to the next chapter.

 ## State of the MLOps process

-- ✅ Codebase can be shared and improved by multiple developers;
+- ✅ The codebase can be shared and improved by multiple developers;
 - ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - ✅ The steps used to create the model are documented and can be re-executed;
 - ❌ Changes to model are not easily visualized;